protontypes/open-sustainable-technology/README.md

 - [climate](https://github.com/bczernecki/climate) - The goal of the climate R package is to automatize downloading of meteorological and hydrological data from publicly available repositories.
 - [rdwd](https://github.com/brry/rdwd) - An R package to select, download and read climate data from the German Weather Service.
 - [rWBclimate](https://github.com/ropensci/rWBclimate) - An R interface for the World Bank climate data used in the World Bank climate knowledge portal.
-- [TECA](https://github.com/LBL-EESA/TECA) - the Toolkit for Extreme Climate Analysis, contains a collection of climate anlysis algorithms targetted at extreme event detection and analysis.
+- [TECA](https://github.com/LBL-EESA/TECA) - The Toolkit for Extreme Climate Analysis, contains a collection of climate anlysis algorithms targetted at extreme event detection and analysis.
 - [Climate Data Store Toolbox](https://cds.climate.copernicus.eu/toolbox/doc/index.html) - Dive into this wealth of information about the Earth's past, present and future climate.
 - [CLIMA-Land](https://github.com/CliMA/Land) - Everything within the Land model (Soil Plant Atmosphere Module, Land Hydrology, etc).
 - [maja](https://github.com/CNES/MAJA) - An atmospheric correction and cloud screening software.